 Ask yourself if your copy aligns with your brand and your business.

 Finally, you need to make sure you have a call to action (CTA).
 You need to ask for the sale!
 There needs to be a very clear next step for your readers to take once they’ve made the decision to buy from you or work with you.

-Check out The Collective if you want to learn more of Jill’s great techniques on writing copy that converts or you want more training on how to grow your business to be successful and thriving.
+Check out the Rebel Office Resource Library if you want to learn more of Jill’s great techniques on writing copy that converts or you want more training on how to grow your business to be successful and thriving.